-During 2022, the Group's organic growth continued through the acquisition of new portfolios and the development of new business initiatives, which brought total assets under management at the end of 2022 to over EUR 36.4 billion.
+During 2022, the Company's organic growth continued through the acquisition of new portfolios and the development of new business initiatives, which brought total assets under management at the end of 2022 to over EUR 35.1 billion.
 The transactions that took place during the year are described below:

-- Debt purchasing transactions: in 2022, the AMCO Group signed a number of bulk purchase contracts pursuant to Art.
-58 of the Consolidated Banking Law and without recourse of portfolios of non-performing loans classified as bad and unlikely to pay for a Gross Book Value of EUR 5.8 billion, including the following main transactions: - On 20 November 2022, a block purchase agreement with Banca Monte dei Paschi di Siena pursuant to Art.
+- Debt purchasing transactions: in 2022, AMCO signed a number of bulk purchase contracts pursuant to Art.
+58 of the Consolidated Banking Law and without recourse of portfolios of non-performing loans classified as bad and unlikely to pay for a total Gross Book Value of EUR 4.5 billion, including the following main transactions: - On 20 November 2022, a block purchase agreement with Banca Monte dei Paschi di Siena pursuant to Art.
 58 of the Consolidated Banking Law and without recourse of a portfolio of impaired loans classified as unlikely to pay and bad loans for a Gross Book Value of approximately EUR 206 million.
 The transaction had an economic effective date of 1 April 2022; - On 14 December 2022 AMCO entered into a block purchase agreement with Unipol Rec pursuant to Art.
 58 of the Consolidated Banking Act (TUB) and without recourse of a portfolio of non-performing loans classified as bad loans for a Gross Book Value of approximately EUR 2,557 million.
 The transaction had an economic effective date of 1 April 2022; - On 15 December 2022, a block purchase agreement with Banca Popolare dell'Emilia Romagna pursuant to Art.
-58 of the Consolidated Banking Act (TUB) and without recourse of a portfolio of non-performing loans classified as bad loans for a Gross Book Value of approximately EUR 1,543 million.
-The transaction was economically effective on 1 January 2022; - On 19 December 2022, a block purchase agreement with Intesa Sanpaolo for the purchase, en bloc, pursuant to Art.
-58 of the TUB, and without recourse, of a portfolio of the bank's non-performing loans arising from a lease agreement, mainly real estate, for a Gross Book Value of approximately EUR 1,364 million.
-The transaction was carried out through two special purpose vehicles Tatooine SPV S.r.l. and Tatooine Leaseco S.r.l., wholly owned by AMCO and took effect on 1 January 2022. - Servicing transactions: in 2022, the build-up of the Cuvèe transaction continued.
+58 of the Consolidated Banking Act (TUB) and without recourse of a portfolio of non-performing loans classified as bad loans for a Gross Book Value of approximately EUR 1,543 million, The transaction was economically effective on 1 January 2022;

+In addition, the shares of two special purpose vehicles Tatooine SPV SrI and Tatooine Leaseco SrI were acquired in full.
+A loan was disbursed to them for the acquisition of a portfolio of impaired loans deriving from leasing contracts, mainly real estate.

+Servicing transactions: in 2022, the build-up of the Cuvèe transaction continued.
 This is a multi-originator platform to manage loans classified as unlikely to pay deriving from loans and credit facilities with a different nature granted to companies operating in the property sector, now extended to include Real Estate lease positions; On 11 April 2022, an additional EUR 1.1 billion in Gross Book Value was transferred by Intesa Sanpaolo.
 As at 31 December 2022, the assets managed by the Cuvèe platform exceeded EUR 2.1 billion.